AnushaAbdulla/research_tabar/Explanations.md

 the range also changes from [0,255] to [0.0, 1.0]

 This transformation is often used in combination with other transformations when constructing a torchvision.transforms.Compose pipeline for preprocessing image data before feeding it into a neural network model.

+### Line 30:
+** transforms.Normalize([0.485, 0.456, 0.406], [0.229, 0.224, 0.225])]) **

+Mean: This parameter is a list or tuple containing the mean values for each channel of the image.
+For RGB images, there are typically three channels corresponding to red, green, and blue.
+In this case, [0.485, 0.456, 0.406] represents the mean values for the red, green, and blue channels, respectively.

+Standard deviation: Similarly, this parameter is a list or tuple containing the standard deviation values for each channel of the image.
+[0.229, 0.224, 0.225] represents the standard deviation values for the red, green, and blue channels, respectively.

+When applied to an image, the transforms.Normalize transformation performs the following operations for each channel:

+Subtracts the mean value.
+Divides by the standard deviation value.